Blog

 Unsolicited RFPs, also known as proactive proposals, are less common in highly regulated financial sectors due to strict procurement policies.
 However, they can still be effective if tied to an upcoming budget cycle, new compliance mandate, or strategic initiative.
 To increase acceptance, align your unsolicited response with known industry challenges (e.g., PCI-DSS readiness, digital onboarding) and preemptively structure it using typical RFP frameworks.

-4. How do I track ROI and performance of our RFP responses in finance?
+4. How do I track the ROI and performance of our RFP responses in finance?

 5. What tools should a finance-focused RFP team always have in place?